Neurodegenerative disease: Amyotrophic lateral sclerosis

-Amyotrophic lateral sclerosis (ALS), commonly referred to Lou Gehrig's disease, is a rare neurodegenerative disorder characterized by the gradual loss of both upper motor neurons (UMNs) and lower motor neurons (LMNs).
+Amyotrophic lateral sclerosis (ALS), commonly referred to Lou Gehrig disease, is a rare neurodegenerative disorder characterized by the gradual loss of both upper motor neurons (UMNs) and lower motor neurons (LMNs).
 Although initial symptoms may vary, most patients develop skeletal muscle weakness that progresses to involve the entire body.
 The precise etiology of ALS remains unknown.
 In 1993, missense mutations in the gene encoding the antioxidant enzyme superoxide dismutase 1 (SOD1) were discovered in a subset of patients with familial ALS.
 More recently, TAR DNA-binding protein 43 (TDP-43) and Fused in Sarcoma (FUS) protein aggregates have been implicated in some cases of the disease, and a mutation in chromosome 9 (C9orf72) is thought to be the most common known cause of sporadic ALS.
 Early diagnosis of ALS is harder than with other neurodegenerative diseases as there are no highly effective means of determining its early onset.
 Currently, there is research being done regarding the diagnosis of ALS through upper motor neuron tests.
 The Penn Upper Motor Neuron Score (PUMNS) consists of 28 criteria with a score range of 0–32.
 A higher score indicates a higher level of burden present on the upper motor neurons.
 The PUMNS has proven quite effective in determining the burden that exists on upper motor neurons in affected patients.

 Independent research provided in vitro evidence that the primary cellular sites where SOD1 mutations act are located on astrocytes.
 Astrocytes then cause the toxic effects on the motor neurons.
 The specific mechanism of toxicity still needs to be investigated, but the findings are significant because they implicate cells other than neuron cells in neurodegeneration.

 Batten disease

 Batten disease is a rare and fatal recessive neurodegenerative disorder that begins in childhood.
 Batten disease is the common name for a group of lysosomal storage disorders known as neuronal ceroid lipofuscinoses (NCLs) – each caused by a specific gene mutation, of which there are thirteen.
 Since Batten disease is quite rare, its worldwide prevalence is about 1 in every 100,000 live births.
 In North America, NCL3 disease (juvenile NCL) typically manifests between the ages of 4 and 7.
 Batten disease is characterized by motor impairment, epilepsy, dementia, vision loss, and shortened lifespan.
-A loss of vision is common first sign of Batten disease.
+Loss of vision is a common first sign of Batten disease.
 Loss of vision is typically preceded by cognitive and behavioral changes, seizures, and loss of the ability to walk.
 It is common for people to establish cardiac arrhythmias and difficulties eating food as the disease progresses.
 Batten disease diagnosis depends on a conflation of many criteria: clinical signs and symptoms, evaluations of the eye, electroencephalograms (EEG), and brain magnetic resonance imaging (MRI) results.
 The diagnosis provided by these results are corroborated by genetic and biochemical testing.
 It is only in recent years that more models have been created to expedite the research process for methods to treat Batten disease.